 Diamond Tipped Hole Saw

-Holes requiring a sharp edge may be cut with a diamond tipped hole saw, or by drilling a series of holes no more than 1/4″ apart and removing the center with a strike.
+Holes requiring a sharp edge may be cut with a diamond tipped hole saw, or by drilling a series of holes no more than 1/4″ apart.

 Carbide Tipped Jigsaw Blade

 For cuts that do not require a sharp edge a jigsaw with a carbide tipped blade may be used.

 When the material is cut the edges must be resealed.
 If CBF cuts the material we will reseal the edges.
 If the edges are cut in the field, we will supply the resealing product.

 The holes must be pre-drilled on-site from the finished side of the material facing up using carbide tipped drill bits.
 (CBF can supply the drill bits.)
 The holes must be drilled larger than the shaft of the screw to allow for movement of the panel.

 Only work with dry material & in dry conditions.
 Working with damp material or in damp conditions will cause the dust to permanent “burn” into the material & leave permanent stains.